BenedatLLC/ray-tutorial/map-reduce/README.rst

 Implementation
 ==============
 Our examples do not parse the full XML syntax of the files.
-Instead they search for artricle headings (inside of ``<title>`` tags) and references to other articles (inside of double braces, like ``[[this]]``).
+Instead they search for article headings (inside of ``<title>`` tags) and references to other articles (inside of double brackets, like ``[[this]]``).
 The "map" part of map-reduce reads from the dump file and yields a stream of articles and the references they contain.
 We can drop the article and consider only the references, which each represent one incoming reference for each article targeted.